-Image Guided Surgery
+Image Guided Surgery in Jacksonville

 Sinus anatomy varies greatly between patients, and like fingerprints no two sinuses are the same, creating a challenge for sinus surgeons.
 Sinus disease, previous surgery, and scar tissue further distort sinus anatomy, making surgery even more difficult.
-To address these challenges, biomedical engineers have developed image guided computer technology to help surgeons navigate complex sinus anatomy, thus increasing safety.
+To address these challenges, biomedical engineers have developed image-guided computer technology to help surgeons navigate complex sinus anatomy, thus increasing safety.

 The technology resembles a miniature global positioning system (GPS), like that used in a car: Satellites orbiting the Earth communicate with a GPS unit and a map to pinpoint your location.
 In surgery, sensors are positioned in the operating room to communicate with a computer containing a CT scan of a patient’s sinuses and link this to a surgical probe to identify precisely where the surgeon is operating.